keras-team/keras-io/templates/getting_started/faq.md

 ### How can I use Keras with datasets that don't fit in memory?

-You should use the [`tf.data` API](https://www.tensorflow.org/guide/data) to create `tf.data.Dataset` objects -- an abstraction over a data pipeline that can pull data from local disk, from a distribtued filesystem, from GCS, etc., as well as efficiently apply various data transformations.
+You should use the [`tf.data` API](https://www.tensorflow.org/guide/data) to create `tf.data.Dataset` objects -- an abstraction over a data pipeline that can pull data from local disk, from a distributed file system, from GCS, etc., as well as efficiently apply various data transformations.

 For instance, the utility [`tf.keras.preprocessing.image_dataset_from_directory`](https://keras.io/api/preprocessing/image/#imagedatasetfromdirectory-function) will create a dataset that reads image data from a local directory.